2023 VA Disability Calculator

 What Is The Formula?

 Firstly, the VA treats each illness or injury individually when considering your numerical disability rating.
 Ratings are represented by a percentage in increments of 10% (10%, 20%, 30%… 100%).
-Normal healthy veterans with no service-connected injury or illness have an ‘efficiency’ rating of 100%.
-Then according to the severity of disibility it goes down from there.
+Normal, healthy veterans with no service-connected injury or illness have an ‘efficiency’ rating of 100%.
+Then, according to the severity of disability, it goes down from there.
 It may help to follow along with the rating table or the VA Disability Calculator as we go.

-Every injury or illness is rated on its own, without taking into consideration other illnesses or injuries, except if they play a role in additional injuries.
+Every injury or illness is rated independently, without considering other illnesses or injuries, except if they play a role in additional injuries.
 It’s also necessary to consider if the injuries are bilateral, which means they affect limbs on both sides of the body.

 For Example